 5. Ignoring seasonality

-Flowers are subject to seasonal periods – some bloom in summer whilst others bloom in winter.
+Flowers are subject to seasonal periods - some bloom in summer whilst others bloom in winter.
 Choosing the wrong flower for the season may increase the cost as flowers have to be imported.
+Avoid these wedding flower mistakes.
 Using seasonal or local flowers is the cheapest option to help you stick to your budget.
 Do your research to find out which flowers are in season.
 Here, we have it simple and compiled a short list of spring wedding flowers and a list of autumn wedding flowers.
+Follow these guides to avoid wedding flower mistakes.

 6. Choosing flowers without your venue in mind